Thinking about trying a drug for the first time?

 What a person experiences, how long the effect lasts, and how intense it is depends on how the drug is taken (e.g. swallowed vs snorted).
 See Drug safety for more information.

-2. Your experience will be different depending on your body, your mood and the setting you take the drug in.
+2. How drugs affect you will be different depending on your body, your mood and the setting.

 Everyone’s body processes drugs differently.
 Your metabolism, and your amount of body fat or muscle can influence how your body responds to different doses of drugs.
 See Drug safety for more information.